 With respect to campaign spending limits, the Court in a 6-3 decision authored by Justice Stephen G. Breyer upheld its earlier decision in Buckley v.
 Valeo (1976), which had struck down such limits.
 The Court rejected the argument that Buckley should be distinguished because it had not considered that expenditure limits would prevent candidates from spending too much time raising money rather than devoting that time to campaigning among ordinary voters.

-Supreme Court concluded $200 campaign contribution limit was a danger to free speech
+Court said $200 campaign contribution limit was a danger to First Amendment free speech

 The contribution limitation was a slightly more complicated issue for the Court, as such limitations had been consistently upheld since Buckley.
 However, in a fractured decision, which saw a total of four opinions issued by the six justices in the majority and two opinions for the three dissenting justices, the Court recognized that, if severe enough, contribution limits could cause more harm to protected First Amendment interests than their anticorruption objectives could justify.